A new asymptotic enumeration technique: the Lovasz Local Lemma: Instances for negative dependency graphs: The space of random matchings of and

 {\bf Proof:} For complete bipartite graphs we proved this theorem in \cite{soda}, and therefore we have to prove it now for $K_N$.
 We will prove the theorem by induction on $N$.
 The base case $N=2$ is trivial.
 Throughout this paper, we always assume that the vertex set of $K_N$ is $[N]=\{1,2,\ldots, N\}$.
 There is a canonical injection from $[N]$ to $[N+s]$, and consequently from $V(K_N)$ to $V(K_{N+s})$ and from $E(K_N)$ to $E(K_{N+s})$.
 Through this canonical injection, every matching of $K_{N}$ can be viewed as a matching of $K_{N+s}$.
-(Note that a perfect matching in $K_N$ will not be perfect in $K_{N+s}$ for $s>0$.)
-To emphasize the difference in the vertex set, we use $A^N_M$ to denote the event of $\Omega=\Omega_N$ induced by the matching $M$.
+(Note that a perfect matching in $K_N$ will not be perfect in $K_{N+s}$ for $s>0$.) {\sl To emphasize the difference in the size of the vertex set, we use $A^N_M$ to denote the event induced by the matching $M$ among the matchings of an $N$-vertex complete graph.}

 \begin{lemma} For any collection $\mathcal{M}$ of matchings in $K_N$, we have

 \end{lemma}

 {\bf Proof:} We partition the space of $\Omega_{N+2}$ into $N+1$ sets as follows: for $1\leq i \leq N+1$, let $\mathcal{C}_i$ be the set of perfect matchings containing the edge $i(N+2)$.
 We have